☕ Elevate your daily grind — because your coffee deserves precision and style!

-The Baratza Encore Coffee Grinder ZCG485BLK is a compact, award-winning burr grinder featuring 40 grind settings powered by durable 40mm hardened alloy steel burrs.
-Designed for home coffee enthusiasts and professionals, it offers consistent, precise grinding for a wide range of brew methods.
-Its user-friendly controls and sleek black finish make it a top choice for elevating your coffee experience, backed by Baratza’s renowned support and a 1-year warranty.
+The Baratza Encore Coffee Grinder ZCG485BLK is a compact, award-winning burr grinder featuring 40 precise grind settings powered by commercial-grade 40mm hardened alloy steel burrs.
+Designed for home coffee enthusiasts, it offers consistent, customizable grinding for all brew methods, backed by Baratza’s renowned support and a 1-year warranty.
+Its sleek black design and user-friendly controls make it the go-to choice for millennial professionals seeking café-quality coffee at home.

 | Brand | Baratza |